Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Introduction

-Can a V2A synthesizer utilize \textbf{sound source-aware} conditions to obtain better generation quality and control?
-To answer this question, we present a \textbf{S}ound \textbf{S}ource-Aware \textbf{V2A} (\textbf{SSV2A}) generator.
-We model our system in semantic spaces for learning efficiency and include multimodal conditions from text and audio to boost sound source controllability.
+Can an audio synthesizer utilize \textbf{sound source-aware} conditions to obtain better generation quality and control?
+To answer this question, we present a \textbf{S}ound \textbf{S}ource-Aware \textbf{A}udio (\textbf{SS2A}) generator.
+As image offers sound sources with straightforward curation and composition, we choose it as the primary modality to condition SS2A.
+We model our system in semantic spaces for learning efficiency and include multimodal conditions from text and audio to boost sound source control.
 As depicted in \cref{fig:teaser}, the perception can also come from audio sound source as a loudspeaker and text source as ``street ambient".
-We present SSV2A's pipeline in \cref{fig:pipeline}.
-SSV2A first \textbf{perceives} multimodal sound source conditions as CLIP \cite{CLIP} or CLAP \cite{CLAP} semantic embeddings with visual detection and cross-modal translation.
-We then project them to a Cross-Modal Sound Source (CMSS) Manifold to \textbf{disambiguate} each source semantic.
+We present SS2A's pipeline in \cref{fig:pipeline}.
+SS2A first \textbf{perceives} multimodal sound source conditions as CLIP \cite{CLIP} or CLAP \cite{CLAP} semantic embeddings with visual detection and cross-modal translation.
+We then project them to a Cross-Modal Sound Source (CMSS) Manifold to \textbf{disambiguate} each source.
 By disambiguation, we require the CMSS manifold to (1) contrast the source semantics and (2) respect the audio characteristics of each sound source.
-After querying CMSS embeddings of individual sound sources, SSV2A learns an attention-based Sound Source Remixer to \textbf{mix} them into a CLAP audio embedding with rich sound source information.
+After querying CMSS embeddings of individual sound sources, SS2A learns an attention-based Sound Source Remixer to \textbf{mix} them into a CLAP audio embedding with rich sound source information.
 This representation is passed to a pretrained audio generator, AudioLDM \cite{AudioLDM}, to synthesize the output audio waveform.

-As the CMSS manifold contrastively learns from single-sound-source visual-audio pairs to disambiguate sound source semantics, we filter the VGGSound \cite{VGGS} data with visual detection to form a novel dataset, VGGSound Single Source (VGGS3), that contains 106K high-quality single-sound-source visual-audio pairs.
+As the CMSS manifold contrastively learns from single-sound-source image-audio pairs to disambiguate sound source semantics, we filter the VGGSound \cite{VGGS} data with visual detection to form a novel dataset, VGGSound Single Source (VGGS3), that contains 106K high-quality single-sound-source image-audio pairs.
 We also apply a novel Cross-Modal Contrastive Mask Regularization (CCMR) during manifold learning to retain rich CLIP-CLAP semantics by reducing CMSS contrastive influence on similar visual-audio sources with CLIP and CLAP priors.
 To effectively evaluate generation relevance, we introduce a Sound Source Matching Score (SSMS) to compute the F1 score of overlapping sound source labels on ground-truth and generated samples with an audio classifier.